data

 library(bbmle) # model selection and AIC calculations

-library(DHARMa) # model diagnostics and residuals simulation
+library(DHARMa) # model diagnostics and residuals simulation04 - Modelling different aspects of countries regarding name bearers characteristics

 Previous data used